sixpark/slate/source/index.html.md

 The Six Park API is a [HTTPS](http://en.wikipedia.org/wiki/HTTP_Secure) only, [REST](http://en.wikipedia.org/wiki/Representational_State_Transfer)ful API, meaning (generally) URLs are resource-oriented.
 It returns [JSON](https://www.json.org/json-en.html) encoded responses and uses standard [HTTP response codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes), [HTTP headers](https://en.wikipedia.org/wiki/Header_(computing)) and [OAuth2](https://en.wikipedia.org/wiki/OAuth) for authorisation/authentication.

 You must be pre-approved to use the API.
-If you are approved you will be assigned a `client_id` and a `client_secret`, synonimous to a username/password combination, which you will exchange for a client credentials access token to access certain API endpoints.
+If you are approved you will be assigned a `client_id` and a `client_secret`, synonymous to a username/password combination, which you will exchange for a client credentials access token to access certain API endpoints.

 You can request approval by emailing [developers@sixpark.com.au](mailto:developers@sixpark.com.au?subject=API%20access).